fennifith/ExceptionalTraveler/README.md

 ```

 Yep, this is definitely complicated and stupid.
 Just what I needed!
 Now, if `mightThrowAnException()` throws an exception, it will overwrite the `ExceptionNotThrownException` being thrown in the original `try` block and replace it with its own `ExceptionThrownException`, altering the flow of the program.

+#### Assertions

+As the primary joy that comes from Exceptional Programming is coming up with a way to throw an exception in a specific situation, I also added my own rule regarding the use of assertions:

+- One can not assert.

+Another possible argument for this is that assertions are intended mainly for use as tests and should not show up in the code of an actual application.